-The topography of the EPL is flat, varying between 620m and just below 800m above mean sea level.
-The surface geology appears to be uniform, and the entire landscape has a gentle gradient dipping from northeast to the southwest (Figure 7).
-The general landscape of the EPL is flat.
+The topography of the EPL is flat, varying between 493 and just below 200m above mean sea level.
+The surface geology appears to be rugged, and the entire landscape has a gentle gradient dipping from east to west (Figure 6).
 This EPL is situated close to the Brandberg which is highly elevated at about 2475m above mean sea level.

-FIGURE 7 - ELEVATION PROFILE FOR EPL 5670
+FIGURE 6 - ELEVATION PROFILE FOR EPL 5445

-EPL 5670 is largely covered by lithic Leptosols soil and a small part of the EPL in the south and north-eastern corners is of eutric Regosols soil (Figure 8).
+EPL 5445 is largely covered by lithic Leptosols soil and a small part of the EPL in the Southern corner is of eutric Regosols soil (Figure 7) (Bubenzer, 2002).
 Namibian soils vary a great deal, variations occur on a broad scale but there is even a great deal of variability at a local level.